LimePoint/opschain/docs/reference/included_resource_types.md

 ## OpsChain infrastructure

-Requiring `opschain-infrastructure` currently provides a minimal set of Resource Types for the [Confluent OpsChain example project](https://github.com/LimePoint/opschain-examples-confluent).
+Requiring `opschain-infrastructure` currently provides a minimal set of resource types for the [Confluent OpsChain example project](https://github.com/LimePoint/opschain-examples-confluent).
 More support will be added over time.

 ## OpsChain Terraform

-Requiring `opschain-terraform` provides the `terraform_config` Resource Type.
-The Resource Type will accept any of the [RubyTerraform](https://github.com/infrablocks/ruby_terraform/blob/v1.2.0/README.md) command arguments as properties, but will only pass those supported by the command when the action is invoked.
+Requiring `opschain-terraform` provides the `terraform_config` resource type.
+The resource type will accept any of the [RubyTerraform](https://github.com/infrablocks/ruby_terraform/blob/v1.2.0/README.md) command arguments as properties, but will only pass those supported by the command when the action is invoked.

 Please see the [RubyTerraform module documentation](https://infrablocks.github.io/ruby_terraform/RubyTerraform.html) for further information about the available actions and their parameters.